-A world without growth: that’s what Germany’s leading and most radical degrowth proponent Niko Paech sees as the only option after COVID-19.
+A world without growth is what Germany’s leading and most radical degrowth proponent Niko Paech sees as the only option after COVID-19.
 Is the coronavirus crisis helping us realize what really matters in life?
-Is it time to slow down and reassess how we live on a grander scale, including what we produce and consume?
-But what would change if we actually implemented a degrowth model?
+Find out in the latest edition of DW's environment podcast "On the Green Fence."

 The coronavirus pandemic has exposed how vulnerable our globalized world is.
 California native Derrick Jensen talks about why he would welcome a return of the stone age.
 The founder of Deep Green Resistance explains why some radical eco-activists would like to see the collapse of civilization to restore the balance of nature - and what he’s prepared to do to achieve that end.

 Indian environmental economist Pavan Sukhdev explains in this podcast why our interconnectedness with wildlife is central, even though the exact origin of the coronavirus remains disputed.
 It's brought our world to a virtual standstill - and there are dozens of other pathogens waiting in line for their turn in the viral limelight.
 Is the Holocene striking back?